ling7334/fastapi-template/README.md

 # fastapi-template

-A simple template build with fastapi and postgresql
+A simple template build with fastapi and sqlalchemy